Click here to see the host countries of refugees originating from Sudan.

 Tel: (001) 651-696-6439

-Dr Shandy is Associate Professor and Chair of the Department of Anthropology at Macalester College (USA).
+Dr Shandy is Professor of Anthropology at Macalester College (USA).
 She earned her MA, MPhil, and PhD in anthropology from Columbia University and completed her BS in languages, with certificates in African Studies and Russian Area Studies, at Georgetown University.
-She teaches courses on transnational migration and human rights and humanitarianism in Sudan and specifically the Darfur region and has published widely on issues around refugees and forced migration.
+Her primary area of expertise is South Sudan.
+She has published widely on issues around refugees and forced migration.

 Dr Magnus Treiber